vedantroy/typecheck.macro/CONTRIBUTING.md

 - suggesting ideas/strategies
 - other forms I haven't thought of

+There are contributor friendly issues in the Github issues section.

 # Developing
 ## Installing
 This project uses [pnpm](https://github.com/pnpm/pnpm), which has an almost identical api to npm.